Backbase/bb-fuel/README.md

 - All changes should be tested on an Autoconfig environment based on the latest versions.
 - Please make one change per pull request.
 - Use descriptive commit messages which will be used for release notes.
-- If the new feature is significantly large/complex/breaks existing behavior, please first post a summary of your idea to Kwo Ding, so a discussion can be held.
-This will avoid significant amounts of coding time spent on changes that ultimately get rejected.
 - Try to avoid reformats of files that change the indentation, tabs to spaces etc., as this makes reviewing diffs much more difficult.